hashicorp/boundary-plugin-azure/README.md

 Boundary](https://www.boundaryproject.io/) allowing dynamically sourcing hosts from Azure.

-Host sets created with this plugin define filters which select and group like VM resources within Azure; these host sets can in turn be added to targets within Boundary as host sources.
+Host sets created with this plugin define filters which select and group Virtual Machines and Virtual Machine instances enscapsulated in both Flxible and Uniform Virtual Machine Scale Sets.
+These host sets can in turn be added to targets within Boundary as host sources.

 At creation or update of a host catalog of this type, configuration of the plugin is performed via the attribute/secret values passed to the create or